 - sometimes make adjustments that are announced just days or weeks ahead of the change (!)

-A lot of theory can be found at http://www.timeanddate.com/.
+A lot of info can be found at timeanddate.com and/or thetimenow.com.

 An updated list when daylight saving occur worldwide for 2014 can be found here.
 There you can also find detailed information about each DST (i.e. first half of 2014).
 There are also api’s available for current local times, time zones, public holidays and observances worldwide, daylight saving time (DST), international calling codes, rise/set times for sun and moon, etc.